 P0507 VW Code Definition: Idle control system RPM higher than expected

 There is a specific RPM range that your engine considers to be standard.
-For most vehicles, this will be between 600 and 800 RPM when idling, though this can vary depending on your make and model.
+This is between 600 and 800 RPM when idling for most vehicles, this can still vary depending on your make and model.
 You can find the exact range in your vehicle’s manual.

-The exact variance that triggers P0507 differs from one manufacturer to the next.
+The precise variance that triggers P0507 differs from one manufacturer to the next.
 For GMs, it’s set when the idling RPM is 200 or more over the standard range.

 Like other generic DTCs, P0507 indicates the same issue in any vehicle.
 The steps for the repair can differ, however.
 Before you start in on any diagnosis, it’s a good idea to check if there are any recommended repairs specific to your vehicle.
-It is most commonly seen in cars by Audi, Chevrolet, Honda, Hyundai, Jeep, Mazda, Nissan, and Volkswagen.
+It is most commonly seen in Audi, Chevrolet, Honda, Hyundai, Jeep, Mazda, Nissan, and Volkswagen vehicles.

 - Leaks in the vacuum system